dgmurphy/phoenix_howto/README.md

 ### View the Scraped Stories in MongoDB

+Open the Robo 3T application.
+E.g

+`~/robo3t-1.3.1-linux-x86_64-7419c406/bin/robo3t`

-Open the Robo 3T application and from the Connection dialog select the Event Pipeline connection.
+From the Connection dialog select the Event Pipeline connection.

 Check: Robo 3T should connect and you should see a database called "event_scrape"